livepeer/LIPs/assets/treasury_technical_spec.md

 These parameters are constants in the code that need a contract upgrade to be changed.

-- `QUOTA:` The minimum percentage of votes that need to approve a proposal in order for the proposal to be successful.
+- `quota:` The minimum percentage of opinionated votes that need to approve a proposal in order for the proposal to be successful.
     - Value: `500000` (same as LIP-16’s `QUOTA`)
     - This value represents a 50% quota in 6-digit decimal precision.
 - `quorumDenominator`: The denominator to divide the `quorumNumerator` below to find the effective quorum percentage.